arkdevelop/arkdevelop.github.io/_posts/2021-05-07-dockerfile-security-guidance.md

 ```

 ## 1.6.
 Group RUN, COPY, and ADD Instructions
-* RUN, COPY, and ADD instructions should be grouped onto a single line whenever possible to reduce the number of container layers
+RUN, COPY, and ADD instructions in Dockerfiles each create a new layer when invoked.
+It is therefore a best practice to group these instructions onto a single line whenever possible to reduce the number of container layers.

 ## 1.7.
 Multi-stage Building
+Multi-stage building in Dockerfiles offers a way to make intermediate builds, otherwise known as stages.
+Stages allow users to copy the resulting build from a previous stage and use it in a subsequent stage.
+Use of multi-stage building will reduce the attack surface and potential vulnerabilities of a build by limiting the packages found in the final image.

+For example, a user may want to have a stage which utilizes build tools, but have no requirements for those build tools in the final image.
+Through multi-stage building, they would start a stage with the FROM "base_image" as "name_of_stage1" instruction, then copy the result from that stage in their next FROM stage using the COPY --from="name_of_stage1" instruction.
+See the following Dockerfile for an example using Node:10 as the build environment followed by Google's Distroless Node:10 for the final image.

 ```dockerfile
 FROM node:10 as build-env
 COPY ./app